run-ai/docs/docs/Researcher/cli-reference/new-cli/runai_training_submit.md

       --annotation stringArray                         Set of annotations to populate into the container running the workspace
       --attach                                         If true, wait for the pod to start running, and then attach to the pod as if 'runai attach' was called.
 Attach makes tty and stdin true by default.
 Defaults to false
       --auto-deletion-time-after-completion duration   The length of time (like 5s, 2m, or 3h, higher than zero) after which a completed job is automatically deleted (default 0s)
-      --backoff-limit int                              The number of times the job will be retried before failing --capability stringArray                         The POSIX capabilities to add when running containers.
+      --backoff-limit int                              The number of times the job will be retried before failing (default 6) --capability stringArray                         The POSIX capabilities to add when running containers.
 Defaults to the default set of capabilities granted by the container runtime.
   -c, --command                                        If true, override the image's entrypoint with the command supplied after '--'
-      --completions int32                              Number of successful pods required for this job to be completed.
-Used with HPO
       --configmap-map-volume stringArray               Mount ConfigMap as a volume.
 Use the fhe format name=CONFIGMAP_NAME,path=PATH
       --cpu-core-limit float                           CPU core limit (e.g. 0.5, 1)
       --cpu-core-request float                         CPU core request (e.g. 0.5, 1)